-The Man Booker International Prize just posted its list of finalists today, which reminds me how remiss I’ve been in communicating all the other longlist first-prize-1267543615information that’s been coming out for the past few weeks.
+The Man Booker International Prize just posted its list of finalists today, which reminds me how remiss I’ve been in communicating all the other longlist information that’s been coming out for the past few weeks.
 So without further ado, let the lists begin!

 1. The Man Booker International Prize – a hefty (£60,000) prize for a body of work.
 This year 80% of the finalists are writers of languages other than English, making this the most translation-friendly Man Booker longlist to date.
 What’s more, if a foreign-language writer wins the prize, s/he is invited to select one of her/his translators to receive a supplementary £15,000 award.
 Nice!